Looking back 2018, it flew like an arrow. It was so fast that it's already in February 2019!

 In the first half of the year, I focused on web (frontend) performance optimization.
 My team's work was featured in a blog post, Loading Time Matters, on the company blog.

 In June, my team had a series of incidents on one of our applications, but we didn't know why.
 It opened a door of learning for me.
 I dug into Node.js internals and Linux network stack.
 I was lucky enough to find Systems Performance by Brendan Gregg, which is one of my all-time favorite technical books.
-As a by-product of the research/learning, I did profiling on production Node.js servers and made some performance improvements.
+As a by-product of the research/learning, I profiled Node.js servers on production and made some performance improvements.
 Wrote about it on Node.js under a Microscope: CPU FlameGraph and FlameScope.

-Not many side projects.
-I have learned a lot of low-level stuff.
+I didn't worked on many side projects in 2018.
+Instead, I learned a lot of low-level stuff.
 Network, Linux, Node.js.
 I put some of what I learned into the knowledge repo inspired by yoshuawuyts/knowledge.
 Also, as a permanent solution for the issue at work, I wrote a library to keep Node.js app resilient against DNS timeouts, pollen.
 It's been working without issues for 1.5 months!

 Some other unfinished pieces: